pratikgajjar/go-backend.how/content/posts/building-blazingly-fast-pre-owned-car-platform-with-valkey.md

 > 1. The network is reliable; - [Wiki](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing)

-#### Failure of consumer node
+#### Failure of Consumer Node

-Here we are listening to kafka topic, we will only commit when we have processed the change to build / invalidate the cache.
-This allows us to do at-least once processing.
+We listen to a Kafka topic and commit only after processing changes to build or invalidate the cache, ensuring at-least-once processing.

-#### Failure of producer node
+#### Failure of Producer Node

-Here we have network partition, MySQL Server X Kafka X Producer Node.
-Worker reads from MySQL change log and pushes changes into kafka.
-It reads one change from MySQL but was not able to push into Kafka due to failure of worker node or kafka.
-Would we lose the change forever ?

-Nope, MySQL provides bin-log position with each change, so when along with row change we will commit bin-log position into kafka topic with the message.

-Now, in case of failure of kafka or producer node, when we start reading bin-log next time, check the latest committed bin-log position from kafka topic and use that to resume bin-log reading.
+In a network partition involving MySQL, Kafka, and the producer node, a worker reads from the MySQL change log and pushes changes into Kafka.
+If it fails to push changes to Kafka, we avoid data loss by committing the bin-log position with each message to the Kafka topic.
+Upon failure, we resume reading the bin-log from the last committed position.

-#### Failure of val-key server
+#### Failure of Val-key Server

-We used managed elastic-cache in AWS, but for self-hosted approach need to ensure we are running valkey in cluster mode and have auto-failover setup in place.
+Using AWS managed ElasticCache, or for a self-hosted approach, running Valkey in cluster mode with auto-failover ensures resilience.
-Here consumer node will be unable to invalidate the payload causing consumer lag for the given topic, as soon as server becomes available consumer will start clearing the backlog.
+If the consumer node cannot invalidate the payload due to server failure, it will clear the backlog once the server is available.

-Exceeding the memory ?

-For 10_000 active cars, with payload size of 20K for a dedicated page response we would consume only 2GB Memory.
+For 10,000 active cars, each with a 20K payload, only 2GB of memory is needed.
-Use volatile-lru policy for key eviction in case of max-memory, since we have TTL set on the key server will keep responding.
+Using the volatile-lru policy for key eviction and setting TTL on the keys ensures optimal memory use.

 #### Failure of Kafka-cluster

-Kafka provides multiple ways to handle the failure, start with no of brokers >= 3 and topic has replication factor of >=2 or how resilient system you want have.
-Higher replication factor would cause higher disk space and network bandwidth.
+Kafka's resilience comes from having at least 3 brokers and a topic replication factor of at least 2.
+Higher replication factors increase disk space and network bandwidth usage.

 #### Failure of MySQL

-MySQL stores bin-log in disk so restart or fail to connect to server would not cause as long as it bin-log is not being cleared.
-Here producer will resume from where it left reading the bin-log.
+MySQL's bin-log is disk-stored, so a server restart or connection failure won't cause data loss if the bin-log isn't cleared.
+The producer will resume from the last bin-log position.

-Note: Add alarm to watch bin-log size, as in event of prolonged producer failure bin-log could occupy full disk space causing failure device storage full errors.

-Lost bin-log ?
+To avoid disk space issues during a prolonged producer failure, set up alarms and ensure enough disk space to handle a few hours of bin-log growth.

-We have added management command in django to rebuild the cache for all active cars.
+In case of bin-log loss, a Django management command can rebuild the cache for all active cars.

 ### Optimize Listing Page ?